deadlydog/VS.DiffAllFiles/readme.md

-# Diff All Files Description
+# Diff All Files Visual Studio Extension

+## Description

-Quickly and easily compare all files in Git (a commit or Staged/Unstaged files) or TFS (a changeset, shelveset, or files with pending changes) to see what was changed.
+A Visual Studio extension to quickly and easily compare all files in Git (a commit or staged/unstaged files) or TFS (a changeset, shelveset, or files with pending changes) to see what was changed.
 Instead of clicking on each file individually and choosing to compare it with a different version, just click one button to compare all of the files.

 This extension adds a new control into the Team Explorer pane wherever Visual Studio shows what files have changes.
 You may edit the extension's settings from the `Tools -> Options... -> Diff All Files` settings page.

 Download this extension for [Visual Studio 2017][DiffAllFilesVs2017MarketplaceUrl], [2015][DiffAllFilesVs2015MarketplaceUrl], [2013][DiffAllFilesVs2013MarketplaceUrl], or [2012][DiffAllFilesVs2012MarketplaceUrl] from the VS Extension Gallery.

-# Features
+## Features

 * Compare files one at a time, many files at a time, or with all files combined in a single file.
 * Uses the same diff (i.e. compare) tool that you have configured in your .gitconfig (for Git) and Visual Studio (for TFVC). e.g. KDiff, Beyond Compare, Visual Studio, etc.